-115.62 (a) Agency policy 3400, Chapter F, page 18 explains that when Department staff learn that an Offender is subject to a substantial risk of imminent sexual abuse, appropriate and immediate action shall be taken to protect the Offender.
-Alleged Offender victims of sexual abuse shall receive timely, unimpeded access to emergency medical treatment and crisis intervention services, the nature and scope of which are determined by medical and mental health practitioners according to their professional judgment.
+115.62 (a) Agency policy 3400, Chapter F, page 18 explains that when Department staff learn that an offender is subject to a substantial risk of imminent sexual abuse, appropriate and immediate action shall be taken to protect the offender.
+Alleged offender victims of sexual abuse shall receive timely, unimpeded access to emergency medical treatment and crisis intervention services, the nature and scope of which are determined by medical and mental health practitioners according to their professional judgment.
 If no qualified medical or mental health practitioners are on duty at the time a report of recent abuse is made, security staff first responders shall take preliminary steps to protect the alleged victim.

-The facility Warden indicated segregation may be ordered immediately to protect the Offender or others, but the action must be reviewed within 24 hours by the housing committee.
-The Warden interview determined the agency takes all allegations serious and any Offender subject to imminent sexual abuse will receive immediate action.
-The facility reported no incidents in the past 12 months that determined an Offender was subject to a substantial risk of imminent sexual abuse.
-The auditor reviewed PREA Allegation and Bed Moves reports indicating the housing unit change was performed immediately upon notification.
-The auditor interviewed Offenders identified as being housed in segregation due to elevated risk but not high risk of sexual victimization.
-The interviews determined the housing was due to behavior concerns and not for elevated risk of sexual victimization.
-The auditor interviewed 1 Offender that previously reported an allegation of sexual abuse, and the interview indicated no concerns with their current housing as they feel safe at this time.
+The facility Warden indicated segregation may not be ordered immediately to protect the offender or others as Wilkes Correctional Center does not have a segregation unit.
+The action must be reviewed within 24 hours by the housing committee.
+The Warden interview determined the agency takes all allegations serious and any offender subject to imminent sexual abuse will receive immediate action.
+The facility reported no incidents in the past 12 months that determined an offender was subject to a substantial risk of imminent sexual abuse.
+The auditor interviewed 1 offender that previously reported an allegation of sexual abuse, and the interview indicated no concerns with their current housing as they feel safe at this time.
+The auditor reviewed the high-risk victim and abuser lists and there were no housing concerns identified at this time.

-Conclusion: The auditor determined the agency has a policy governing the facilities protection duties when Offenders are subject to a substantial risk of imminent sexual abuse.
-The auditor reviewed relevant documentation related to the determination of Offender's substantial risks and the agency's response.
+Conclusion: The auditor determined the agency has a policy governing the facilities protection duties when offenders are subject to a substantial risk of imminent sexual abuse.
+The auditor reviewed relevant documentation related to the determination of offender's substantial risks and the agency's response.
 This includes medical requirements, investigator requirements, and the relevant views of the facility leadership toward compliance.
 Based on the review of all evidence provided the facility meets the provision of this standard.
 No further action is required.